restradaaguila/Masked-Autoencoders_Vision/README.md

 ## Background

 ## Research Question
-+what makes masked autoencoding different between vision and language?
++ what makes masked autoencoding different between vision and language?
 ## Approach
-+ mask random patches of the
-input image and reconstruct the missing pixels
++ Novelty of approach is masking of images: masking random patches from the image and feeding the transformer an incomplete image.
 + How?
   + Assymetric encoder-decoder architecture where the encoder operates on the patches without mask tokens (below we see the patches with the flamingo visible are going into the encoder)
   +